Velrok/dnd-mapper/README.md

  - start the backend `lein run`
     - or run `lein repl` and eval `(mount/start)` in the `dnd-mapper.server.main` namespace
- - start the clojurescript compilation pipeline via `shadow-cljs watch --debug app`
+ - start the clojurescript compilation pipeline via `npm run watch`